awsdocs/amazon-rds-user-guide/doc_source/MySQL.KnownIssuesAndLimitations.md

 ## MySQL file size limits in Amazon RDS<a name="MySQL.Concepts.Limits.FileSize"></a>

-For Amazon RDS MySQL DB instances, the maximum provisioned storage limit constrains the size of a table to a maximum size of 16 TB when using InnoDB file\-per\-table tablespaces\.
+For MySQL DB instances, the maximum provisioned storage limit constrains the size of a table to a maximum size of 16 TB when using InnoDB file\-per\-table tablespaces\.
 This limit also constrains the system tablespace to a maximum size of 16 TB\.
-InnoDB file\-per\-table tablespaces \(with tables each in their own tablespace\) is set by default for Amazon RDS MySQL DB instances\.
+InnoDB file\-per\-table tablespaces \(with tables each in their own tablespace\) is set by default for MySQL DB instances\.

 **Note**
 Some existing DB instances have a lower limit\.
 For example, MySQL DB instances created before April 2014 have a file and table size limit of 2 TB\.
 This 2 TB file size limit also applies to DB instances or read replicas created from DB snapshots taken before April 2014, regardless of when the DB instance was created\.